misantam/GAparsimony/README.md

 This example shows how to search, for the *Sonar* database, a parsimony SVM classificator with **GAparsimony** package.

-In the next step, a fitness function is use: *svm*.
+In the next step, a fitness function is created using getFitness.
+This function return a fitness function for the `SVC` model, the `cohen_kappa_score` metric and the predefined `svm` complexity function for SVC models.
+We set regression to `False` beacause is classification example.

 A SVM model is trained with these parameters and the selected input features.
-Finally, *fitness\_SVM()* returns a vector with three values: the *kappa* statistic obtained with the mean of 10 runs of a 10-fold cross-validation process, the *kappa* measured with the test database to check the model generalization capability, and the model complexity.
+Finally, *fitness()* returns a vector with three values: the *kappa* statistic obtained with the mean of 10 runs of a 10-fold cross-validation process, the *kappa* measured with the test database to check the model generalization capability, and the model complexity.
+And the trained model.

-In this example, the model complexity combines the number of selected features multiplied by 1E6 plus the number of support vectors of each model.
-Therefore, PMS considers the most parsimonious model with the lower number of features.
-Between two models with the same number of features, the lower number of support vectors will determine the most parsimonious model.
-However, other parsimonious metrics could be considered in future applications (AIC, BIC, GDF, ...)..

 The GA-PARSIMONY process begins defining the range of the SVM parameters and their names.
 Also, *rerank\_error* can be tuned with different